Watch our video to see a snapshot of what strata reforms could mean for you.

 The State Government has set strata reform as a key priority and Landgate has been tasked to deliver reforms to the Strata Titles Act 1985 (WA) (STA).
 The proposed reforms aim to ensure Western Australia has a modern Strata Titles Act to better meet the State's needs in light of future growth.

 Reforms will help provide more flexible and sustainable housing options to benefit developers, strata owners, investors, residents and tenants.
 They do not aim to change current strata owners' land titles and boundaries, but do aim to improve the way strata schemes work.
+For more information, read the Consultation paper.

 What is changing?